Ford profit driven down by North America, warranty costs

 Overseas, business was more positive as demand continued to increase in China, the world's largest auto market, and the company's losses in Europe narrowed and were lower than expected according to analysts.

+Stifel analyst James Albertine said the outlook in Europe trumped the overall profit miss.
+"EU growth may come more quickly than anticipated," he said in a research note.

 In China, Ford said its market share hit a record 4.5 percent, up from 4.4 percent in the fourth quarter.
-The profit in Asia Pacific rose to $291 million from a year-ago loss of $28 million.
+The profit in Asia Pacific rose to $291 million from a year-ago loss of $28 million, and the company's profit margin in the region was a far stronger than expected 11 percent.

 The company's loss in Europe, which has been a drag on Ford profit for several years, was $194 million, down from $425 million a year ago.

-Ford shares were down 3.4 percent at $15.77 on the New York Stock Exchange on Friday afternoon.
+Ford shares were down 3.4 percent at $15.77 on the New York Stock Exchange on Friday morning.

 (Editing by Jeffrey Benkoe, Sofina Mirza-Reid; and Matthew Lewis)